vhscom/after-dark/README.md

 terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See the COPYING file for more details.

+## Acknowledgements

+Thanks to Steve Francia for creating Hugo and Bjørn Erik Pedersen for continuing Steve's work.
+Thanks to エゴイスト for creating hackcss.
+Thanks to Dan Klammer for the SVG icons.
+And thanks to Simon Fremaux for the animated background used on the 404 page.

 [1]: https://t.me/joinchat/Iw_6FEhmKL9sPUAukX9jzg
 [Hugo]: https://gohugo.io/
 [lazysizes]: https://github.com/aFarkas/lazysizes